-In essence, artificial intelligence is “the science and engineering of making intelligent machines,” as defined by John McCarthy.
-AI systems are those which resemble humans in thought and behaviour as much as possible.
+Artificial intelligence is “the science and engineering of making intelligent machines,” as John McCarthy defines it.
+AI systems resemble humans in thought and behaviour as much as possible.

-This is no small feat as researchers must consider every aspect of humanity, including but not limited to linguistics, cognition, data mining, facial recognition, empathy, and ethics.
-Nevertheless, the immense progress achieved in this field is remarkable, especially considering that we don’t have a complete understanding of how the human brain works.
+This is no small feat, as researchers must consider every aspect of humanity, including but not limited to linguistics, cognition, data mining, facial recognition, empathy, and ethics.
+Nevertheless, the immense progress achieved in this field is remarkable, especially considering that we don’t completely understand how the human brain works.

 One of the most prominent fields of AI research, and perhaps the most well-known, is humanoid robots.
 Humanoid robots result from going above and beyond the synthesis of a perfect human mind and attempting to create a machine that looks, acts and speaks exactly like a human.

-Some might argue that this is overboard, but recent developments seem to indicate otherwise.
+Some might argue this is overboard, but recent developments indicate otherwise.

 Hanson Robotics is a Hong-Kong based company whose manifesto is “to create intelligent living machines who care about people and improve our lives.”
 Their magnum opus Sophia is now regularly making headlines as she travels around the globe, garnering fame and attention.

 Sophia is perhaps the most remarkable contemporary feat of engineering and artificial intelligence.
 A humanoid robot that physically resembles Audrey Hepburn, Sophia is considered “a mix of artificial intelligence and character development” by her creator David Hanson.